ora0600/KafkaProducer-in-oracle-apex/README.md

 ```
 ![Confluent Cloud Cluster](images/cc_topic.png)

-I decided to create a Producer in my APEX app, which should collect feedback of all the attendes of my events I visit as presenter.
+I decided to create a Producer in my APEX app, which should collect feedback of all the attendes of my events I visited as presenter.
 I run my business card in APEX, where you are able to download my business card via QR code.
 The Schema of my Topic looks like this:
 ```
 {